 Culture Almost Lost

-The first missionaries to visit Xwémalhkwu territory were the Oblate fathers in the late 1860s, and it would mark the start of a sad history for the Xwémalhkwu people.
-Forced to burn all regalia, masks and carvings in their possession, the Xwémalhkwu were also banned from holding ceremonies and practicing traditional songs and dances.
-Our ancestors spoke their language in secret to avoid consequences from the oblate fathers.
-It was at this point that Xwémalhkwu peoples learned and were forced to adopt Christian rituals.
+The first missionaries to visit Xwémalhkwu territory were the Oblate fathers in the late 1860s.
+This would mark the start of a sad history for the Xwémalhkwu people.
+Forced to burn all regalia, masks and carvings in their possession, the Xwémalhkwu were banned from holding ceremonies and practicing traditional songs and dances.
+Our ancestors spoke their language in secret to avoid consequences from the Oblate fathers.
+It was at this point that Xwémalhkwu peoples were forced to learn and adopt Christian rituals.

-In the late 1800s, our people were moved by the Oblate priests to Sonora Island onto a site known as “Muushkin” or Old Church House.
-Unfortunately, it was a poor location due to fierce outflow winds in the winter that directly hit the village. and most of the buildings blew down one winter in the early 1900s.
+In the late 1800s, our people were moved by the Oblate priests to a site known as “Muushkin” or Old Church House on Sonora Island.
+Unfortunately, the village was in the path of fierce outflow winter winds and most of the buildings blew down in the early 1900s.

 The Homalco people were then moved to the mouth of Bute Inlet within Calm Passage to “Aupe” or New Church House.
-Here, there was shelter from strong winds with bountiful fishing and clam beds.
-These village sites are no longer inhabited with the last people leaving Aupe in the early 1980’s.
-The Homalco still stop at Old and New Church House occasionally and if you visit Bute Inlet with us, we’ll tell a story and perhaps share a song.
+Here there was shelter from strong winds with bountiful fishing and clam beds.
+These village sites are no longer inhabited, with the last people leaving Aupe in the early 1980s, but the Homalco peoples still stop at Old and New Church House occasionally.
+If you visit Bute Inlet with us, we’ll tell a story and perhaps share a song here.

 By the early 1900s residential schools were formed and implemented by the Federal Government.
-This proves to be another sad piece of Xwémalhkwu history, as for generations our children were taken and forced to attend residential schools.
-At these schools Xwémalhkwu people were physically, mentally and sexually abused.
-The loss of family units, culture and language are still on going issues our community struggles with today.
+For generations, our children were taken from their families and forced to attend residential schools.
+At these schools, Xwémalhkwu people were often physically, mentally and sexually abused.
+The loss of these family units, culture and language and the traumas of abuse are issues that our communities still struggle with today.

-Today the Homalco people are still stewards of the land and rely on the resources throughout the territory.
-We take great measures to ensure these resources are there for future generations to come, and hope to welcome guests into our traditional territories, with the goal of creating advocates for our land and their own, as well as culture and language.
+Today the Homalco people continue to be stewards of the land and rely on the resources throughout the territory.
+We take great measures to ensure these resources are there for future generations to come and hope to welcome guests into our traditional territories with the goal of creating advocates for our land, our culture and our language.

-We work diligently to revive and rekindle parts of our culture, namely through language, gatherings, and teachings, that were almost lost to us.
-By opening the doors to Homalco, we hope to spread interest and create memories for those who come to visit, while carrying forward our traditional ways of life for our youth.
+We work diligently to revive and rekindle parts of our culture, namely through language, gatherings and teachings that were almost lost to us.
+By opening the doors to Homalco, we hope to spark interest in our culture and carry forward our traditional ways of life for years to come.